 Whilst you go along compile a list of the gaps you need to fill and prioritise with things you need to buy and purchases you would like to buy.
 Always set yourself a budget and make sure the lists fall within budget.

-Decide what you want to buy: daywear, workwear, something for an evening out or Christmas gifts?
+Decide what you want to buy: daywear, workwear, something for an evening out or birthday gift?
 It is easier to narrow the field of what you want to purchase in one trip, than starting with just a vague idea.
 Look online beforehand so you have an idea of where you might find your ideal dress or present, make sure your size is in stock by phoning ahead and stay within budget by comparing prices.

 Without fail I always advise clients on the best time/day to start their personal shopping trips.
 It is generally calmer and less stressful to shop when the stores are quieter which is normally Monday – Thursday, the benefits of taking a day or half day off work far outweigh rushed, panicked evening or weekend shopping.
 If it isn’t possible to take time off work, start early.
-On a Saturday morning the shops aren’t stupidly busy until around 1pm, but by then you should be in full shopping swing and able to handle 1 or 2 hours of crazy crowds.
+On a Saturday morning the shops aren’t busy until around 1pm, but by then you should be in full shopping swing and able to handle 1 or 2 hours of crazy crowds.

 Give yourself a pre-shopping makeover, so you don’t have to imagine the overall look of your new outfit.
 This will also give you increased confidence when shopping in shops you might never normally venture into, or asking for help/advice.
 If shopping for a figure hugging party dress, wear your spanx or bring them with you.
 Ask the shop assistant for a pair of heels to try on, it beats simultaneously holding in your stomach and standing on tip toe!